 To calculate the fractional odds of a given situation, we first must determine the number of chances of success and failure.
 Here are the straightforward formulas for them:

-- is the number of chances against success.
+- – Number of chances against success.

 When you know the number of chances for success and probability of losing: